cass-community/cass-community.github.io/_events/udx-webinars/udx-2026may-kim.md

 ---
 *User/Developer Experience Webinars feature speakers who highlight best practices and challenges for usable scientific software.
 Have a suggestion for a future meeting?
 Use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSe0ss98Bh1otRaleBii_LcADeGeGvluav6O3oxFIwZo6d4Xzg/viewform) to propose ideas.*

+May's webinar focuses on design principles for usable systems and simple decision making.

+Mike Morrison will speak first, acknowledging that science is hard.
+But sometimes it’s hard for inefficient, fixable reasons — like outdated publishing systems and bad communication.
+In Mike's talk, you will learn how user experience design principles can speed up science, improve your own scientific communication, make doing science more fun and streamlined.
+All of this will be communicated through live demos, silly graphics, and games.

+Following this introduction of design prnciples, Leah Kim, UX designer at Fermilab, will present a case study of their application.
 In safety-critical environments, every second counts, and human attention is limited.
-Leah Kim, UX designer at Fermilab, shares lessons from redesigning the Alarms application used by accelerator operators.
+Leah will share lessons from redesigning the Alarms application used by accelerator operators.
 Through observation, empathy, and iterative design, she explores how understanding cognitive load, attention, and operational context can guide interfaces that help users focus on what truly matters, reduce stress, and support safe decision-making.